ProjectCalvos/nodejs/README.md

 # NodeJS application

-This application contains a simple socket for listen in port 3000.
+This application contains a simple socket that listens at port 3000.

-For run the aplication:
+To run the aplication:

 -   Clone de repository (DON'T CHANGE THE GITIGNORE FILE)